oscafrica/documentation/src/GOVERNANCE.md

 request a Graduation community review followed by a vote.

 Mature projects are expected to run themselves.
 However, at some point a mature project will lose momentum and developers.
-If this is the case the LibreHealth community can request an archival review, which follows the usual pattern.
+If this is the case the Open Source Community Africa community can request an archival review, which follows the usual pattern.

 Archival reviews have two purposes: